California UPS Truck Accident Lawyers

 The FMCSA and the Department of Transportation (DOT) impose safety regulations that shipping companies should follow.
 Commercial trucks, including those owned and operated by UPS, are subject to these regulations, which cover:

-These rules and regulations helped improve traffic safety and saved the lives of millions of people from potential accidents.
+These rules and regulations helped improve traffic safety.
 However, that does not eliminate the fact that accidents can still happen, especially when drivers and trucking companies blatantly neglect to follow the guidelines.

 The purpose of complying with truck regulations is not just to follow the law.
 It is also to ensure the safety of drivers and other road users.
-If you or someone you love sustained injuries in a UPS truck accident, our lawyers will make sure that the negligent driver or company will be held accountable for their actions.
+If you or someone you love sustained injuries in a UPS truck accident, our lawyers can look into the case to determine potential liability for the resulting losses.

 Determining The Responsible Party For A UPS Truck Accident